 Long-Term Group Disability Insurance

-Group disability plans typically provide the totally disabled employee with up to 60 percent of pre-disability income to a specified maximum such as $10,000/month.
+Group disability plans tend to have benefit periods to age 65, and typically provide the totally disabled employee with up to 60 percent of pre-disability income to a specified maximum such as $10,000/month.
 Coverage is available for both short- and long-term disabilities and often without medical evidence of insurability.
 Group disability insurance helps attract and retain quality employees and is tax deductible to the business.

 Drawbacks to a Group Disability Insurance Policy